IkeLewis/my-geo-ip/README.md

 Security Considerations
 -----------------------

-To eliminate conflicts and enhance security, my-geo-ip runs in an isolated docker container that exposes the port 3306 (MySQL) to its host.
+To enhance security, my-geo-ip runs in an isolated docker container that exposes the port 3306 (MySQL) to its host.

 Considerable thought was given to within-container security; MySQL is configured to only accept remote connections for the user 'geo_ip' who